 World Child Rights Day was first established in 1954 as Universal Children's Day and is celebrated on 20th November each year to promote international togetherness, awareness among children worldwide, and improving children's welfare.
 November 20th is an important date as it is the date in 1959 when the UN General Assembly adopted the Declaration of the Rights of the Child.
+It is also the date in 1989 when the UN General Assembly adopted the Convention on the Rights of the Child.
 Since 1990, World Children's Day also marks the anniversary of the date that the UN General Assembly adopted both the Declaration and the Convention on children's rights.

 World Child Rights Day offers each of us an inspirational entry-point to advocate, promote and celebrate children's rights, translating into dialogues and actions that will build a better world for children.
 Around the world, child rights are a topic of concern in every country.
 Every child, regardless of age, race, gender, wealth, or birthplace, deserves not just to live, but to thrive.
 Yet millions of children's basic rights are denied and their childhoods are stolen from them by abuse, exploitation, or slavery.
 Many violations children face are a consequence of exploitative practices and education gaps in both developed and developing communities.
 About 1 billion children ages 2 to 17 are estimated to have experienced physical, sexual, or emotional violence or neglect during 2015.
 152 million children are engaged in child labour; 73 million work under hazardous conditions.
 41% of girls in least-developed countries are married before age 18.
+Of the 47 least-developed countries, 33 are in Africa.
+200 million women & girls have experienced female genital mutilation.
+Children with disabilities are almost four times more likely to experience physical or sexual violence.
+About 126 million girls are "missing" around the world due to a preference for sons and prenatal sex selection.
+But poverty, exploitation, and violence are not inevitable.
+With enlightened support from governments, civil society, and religious groups, vulnerable children can flourish and reach their highest potential.